They turned a Saharan trade route into a world-class center of Islamic learning. Meet the first medieval empire in West African history.

 Slowly but surely, the majority of Wagadu’s people — like the last imperial Kushites and Aksumites before them — were drifting back out into the desert, returning to the nomadic pastoralist ways of life practiced by their ancestors, and by many people in North and West Africa today.

-But others stayed put — to hitch their fortunes to a new rising empire that was sweeping through West Africa.
-It’s with this empire that we enter our next chapter — and one of the most glorious ages of African history.
+But others stayed and hitched their fortunes to a new rising empire that was sweeping through West Africa.
+It’s with this empire that we enter our next chapter — and one of the most glorious ages of Africa’s past.